 Choose where you’ll teach

 You can offer tutoring sessions in public areas like coffee shops.
 Or you can tutor at your own home, which provides greater privacy and control over the environment.
-Alternatively, you might go to your pupils’ homes, especially if your students tend to be on the younger side or high school students and parents are worried about identity theft and online security.
-You can also tutor online, students learn well in virtual settings.
+Alternatively, you might go to your pupils’ homes, especially if your students tend to be on the younger side or high school students and parents are worried about protecting their children from identity theft and online security.

 Choosing where you’ll teach can impact your schedule, how often you can tutor, and how much you should charge for your work.
 Keep all of this in mind when choosing your primary teaching locations.